Your Branding Specialist

 Since 2005, her focus has been on creating attractive, cohesive, and effective designs for her clients.
 By combining her skills at uncovering and defining problems with her knowledge of the psychology of marketing, she crafts design solutions that are uniquely tailored to each clients needs.

 As a Branding Specialist, Stephanie is set apart from others in her field.
-She applies the Four Corners of Design (the project medium, design thinking, critical thinking, and active learning) to each project, allowing for a more holistic and flexible approach.
+She applies the Four Corners of Design (Elements of Art, Principles of Composition, project medium, communication needs) to each project, allowing for a more holistic and flexible approach.
 This lets her be innovative, pay attention to shifting paradigms, and adjust problem solving accordingly while also staying true to the classic elements that are the basis of graphic design.

 Stephanie was honored to present her design process at the inaugural WordCamp US, a national web conference.
 In this 10-minute presentation, you can see how Stephanie brings order to the creative process.